 Blue: Basic Zone

-If the flash mode selected is E-TTL, flash photography can be carried out in any shooting mode in the Basic Zone and Creative Zone of the camera.
-However, flash compensation is not possible in the Full Auto and scene modes.
-Thus, Program AE, Aperture-priority AE and Shutter-priority AE are easier to use if you want to convey your intent in a photo.
-On the other hand, the manual exposure shooting mode is recommended when manual flash is chosen.
+You can carry out flash photography in E-TTL mode, with in any shooting mode in the Basic Zone and Creative Zone of the camera.
+However, flash compensation (see Step 8) is not possible in the Full Auto and scene modes.
+Thus, Program AE, Aperture-priority AE and Shutter-priority AE are easier to use if you want more control over your photo.
+On the other hand, the Manual Exposure mode is recommended when manual flash mode is chosen.
 Determine settings such as aperture, shutter speed and ISO speed in accordance with the intent of the shot, and you can adjust the flash output manually based on these conditions.

-ISO speed adjustments directly affect the exposure and finishing of a photo.
-ISO speed can be adjusted when the photo turns out darker than expected, or when the chosen shutter speed is slower than intended.
-To adjust the ISO settings, press the "ISO" button on the camera, and select an ISO speed such as by using the Main Dial.
+The ISO speed setting directly affects the exposure and finishing of a photo.
+Adjust it if your photo turns out darker than expected, or when the chosen shutter speed is slower than intended.
+You can do so by pressing the “ISO” button on your camera to display the ISO speed settings menu.

 Shot using ISO 100

 In flash photography, the overall brightness of a picture can be adjusted by changing the ISO speed.
 A higher ISO speed increases the image sensor's sensitivity to light, and enables weak diffuse light from the flash that is undetectable at a low ISO speed to be captured and reflected in the photo.
 You get a brighter image as a result.
 A higher ISO speed also helps to prevent camera shake and motion blur during both normal and flash photography.
 However, it can be difficult to gauge how the exposure will turn out following a change in the ISO speed, so you should ideally take test shots whenever you change your ISO speed setting.